mjg123/mjg123.github.io/_posts/2018-02-11-Opening-Oracle-JDK-Features.md

 ![different?]({{ "assets/JDK-font-rendering.png" | absolute_url }})

 There is no difference.
 In fact both JDKs use OS font services most of the time, but in the case of TrueType fonts loaded from a stream at runtime T2K or FreeType might be used.
-If this change causes some of your tests to fail after OracleJDK switches to FreeType (a change is already in the JDK11 codebase) then you have my sincere sympathy.
+If some of your tests fail after OracleJDK switches to FreeType (this change is already in the JDK11 codebase) then you have my sincere sympathy.

 ### Flight Recorder and JDK Mission Control

 [Flight Recorder](https://docs.oracle.com/javacomponents/jmc-5-4/jfr-runtime-guide/about.htm#JFRUH170) (FR) is a profiling tool.
 [JDK Mission Control](http://www.oracle.com/technetwork/java/javaseproducts/mission-control/java-mission-control-1998576.html) is for viewing the output of FR.
-I personally expect these to become standard tools for profiling JVM workloads and diagnosing performance problems.
-NB there is some change to the name of these features, as proprietary features both had "Java" in the name.
+These tools are [regarded as being very powerful](https://news.ycombinator.com/item?id=16599567), and I personally expect them to become standard tools for profiling JVM workloads and diagnosing performance problems.
+NB there is some change to the name of these features - as proprietary features they both had "Java" in the name.

 FR works as a high-performance event recorder built into the JVM, lightweight enough to be left always-on (goal: no more than ~1% overhead).
 It's been bundled with OracleJDK since 2013 and was in development by JRockit for some time before that, so it is mature and reliable and has been battle-tested by several of Oracle's customers.